probablykasper/hackintosh-z490-f-10700k/README.md

 ### Personal notes
 - Windows installation will mess up the OpenCore EFI partition.
 To prevent, unplug all drives.
-M.2 drives can be disabled by using an invalid configuration in UEFI `Advanced`/`Onboard Devices Configuration` (for example configure an NVMe drive as SATA)
+M.2 drives can be disabled by using an invalid configuration in UEFI `Advanced`/`Onboard Devices Configuration` (for example configure an NVMe drive as SATA).
+If the EFI does get messed up, simply boot using a USB drive, mount the EFI and paste in the correct EFI.

 ### Sonoma installation boot loop fix
 `SecureBootModel` needs to be set to `Disabled` during the install process, and can be set back to `Default` after.
 Explanations: